Modern Architecture in the U.S.

 Los Angeles - A storefront of wonders on Venice Boulevard: The Museum of Jurassic Technology.

-Los Angeles - Big, controversial, and kinda clunky: architect Rafael Moneo's Cathedral of Our Lady of the Angels.
+Los Angeles - Big, controversial, kinda clunky, and not very engaging with downtown: architect Rafael Moneo's Cathedral of Our Lady of the Angels.

 Los Angeles - I'm not a Gehry fan, but I did take a ton of photos of the joint: Walt Disney Concert Hall.
 (I have to admit, it was more than OK.
 The main hall was pretty amazing.)